e271828e/Flight.jl/docs/notes/design/framework_spec.md

   loudly at the `Dual` [probe](#g-probe).
+The `undef` spelling is the recommended idiom and the sole visible marker that contents are meaningless: it puts that fact in the declaration, which is the register this store actually lives in — declaration by allocation, never by initial value (row 77).
+  Available
-The `undef` spelling is the recommended idiom and the sole visible marker that contents are meaningless: it puts that fact in the declaration, which is the register this store actually lives in — a workspace is *not* memory, so declaration-by-initial-value ([§11.2][s11-2]) never legitimately covered it, and none of the [§11.2][s11-2] arguments for authored values (condition overlay base, the probe-value barrier) applies to a store that conditions exclude and whose contents at entry no one may rely on.
-Available on **both tiers**: nothing in the contract is tier-specific, and a continuous workspace simply joins the `T`-generic surface — under a `Dual` activation the allocator is called at `Dual`, and the in-place math runs through Julia's generic fallbacks (no BLAS; activations probe and linearize, they don't run marathons).
+  on **both tiers**: nothing in the contract is tier-specific, and a continuous workspace simply joins the `T`-generic surface — under a `Dual` activation the allocator is called at `Dual`, and the in-place math runs through Julia's generic fallbacks (no BLAS; activations probe and linearize, they don't run marathons).
 The calls-per-[boundary](#g-boundary) multiplicity of the continuous side (RK stages, localization probes, event re-[sweeps](#g-sweep)) makes the no-information-between- calls contract *more* load-bearing there, not less.
-(Rejected: `workspace_type` returning types with framework instantiation — array types carry no dimensions, sizes live in runtime fields like `kf.n` which no zero-argument constructor can see, and hoisting sizes into type parameters lands on the `MMatrix` codegen catastrophe below.)
 - **Blessed idiom — zero-allocation [ticks](#g-tick) with immutable `x`:** do the in-place math (`mul!`, `cholesky!`, BLAS) on the workspace; at the end, snapshot into an isbits container (`x = KFState(SVector{20}(ws.x̂), SMatrix{20,20}(ws.P))`) and return it.